mirzafahad/embedded_c_style_guide/style_guide.md

 ```

-- The `?` and `:` characters that comprise the ternary operator shall each always be preceded and followed by one space.
+- The `?` and `:` characters that comprise the ternary operator should each always be preceded and followed by one space.

 ```C
 uint32_t find_maximum(uint32_t a, uint32_t b)